The way to the women’s shelter is uncomplicated.

-This number can be reached at any time of day or night.
-Every woman who is suffering from any form of violence can still contact us at any time.
-Even if a Covid-19 infection is already confirmed or just assumed, we offer shelter for the woman and her children without endangering other women.
+This number can be reached at any time during the day or at night.
+Any woman who is suffering from any form of abuse or violence can still contact us at any time.
+If a Covid-19 infection is confirmed or suspected, we can still offer refuge for the woman and her children without endangering other women.

 You can also send us an email: schutz(at)24-7-frauenhaeuser-hh.de

 Signing women can also contact us via the “Hilfetelefon gegen Gewalt” (Help Line Against Abuse).
 This service provides counselling in german sign language from 8 a.m. to 11 p.m. and can establish contact to us.

 When you call us on the phone, we can arrange a meeting point.
 You can reach this meeting point by public transportation.
 We will collect you (with your children) at this point.

 It is important for you to protect yourself and your children.
 Call the police (phone 110) in dangerous situations.The police can also escort you to the meeting point.